-When it comes to today’s couponing, the proof is in the pudding (or between the perforated dotted lines).
+When it comes to today’s couponing, the proof is between the perforated dotted lines.
 Consider the following benefits of implementing a coupon strategy:

 - Amplified awareness: Coupon sites boast broad reach and large user bases that allow for maximum ROI delivery.
 Those who print digital coupons are typically young, affluent, and educated.
 Thus, you can target your most valuable consumers while they’re developing their tastes and, as they age, you have even more opportunity to build brand equity.
 These consumers are also 35 percent more likely to have a household income of $75,000 or more, and they’re 17 percent more likely to have graduated college.